-In addition, official documentation of all prior college work at other institutions must be on file in the Registrar's.
 All accepted transfer hours will be included in the cumulative grade point average, whether or not the classes apply specifically to the degree or certificate being sought.
+Graduates with grade point averages of 3.75 and above are eligible for membership in Order of the Purple.
+To further qualify for Order of the gold, graduates must have a combined 4.0 grade point average based on final grade point average including any transfer hours, these hours are calculated to include the semester of graduation.
 Graduation honors will be based on Butler grade point average figures and a minimum of 30 resident Butler hours.